2026

 50

 Welcome to Suffolk!
-Located in the southeast of the British Isles, this county is the destination of this cycle tour in England.
-Gently rolling landscapes, historic market towns, and the relaxed atmosphere of English country life accompany you day after day.
-Thatched cottages, sprawling fields, medieval castles, and quiet river valleys characterize the region and create ideal conditions for a relaxed tour on two wheels.
-Suffolk also impresses culturally: concerts in former malt factories, cozy tea rooms, and colorful weekly markets provide a variety of impressions.
-The daily stages of the cycle tour in England are easy to manage and leave enough room for breaks, sightseeing, and little discoveries along the way.
-You will stay in carefully selected accommodations – from inviting inns to elegant country hotels.
-Look forward to an enjoyable cycling tour off the beaten track, where nature, history, and British charm come together in a wonderful way.
+The county in the south-east of the British Isles is the destination of this cycle tour in England.
+Gently rolling landscapes, historic market towns and the relaxed atmosphere of English country life accompany you day after day.
+Thatched cottages, extensive fields, medieval castles and tranquil river valleys characterize the region and create ideal conditions for a relaxed tour on two wheels.
+Suffolk also knows how to impress culturally: concerts in former malt factories, cozy tea rooms and colorful weekly markets provide a variety of impressions.
+The daily stages of the cycle tour in England are easy to manage and leave plenty of room for breaks, sightseeing and small discoveries along the way.
+You will spend the night in carefully selected accommodation - from inviting inns to elegant country hotels.
+Look forward to an enjoyable cycle tour off the beaten track, where nature, history and British charm come together in a wonderful way.

 Itinerary